Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Planning with an abstract belief-state MDP

 \subsection{Belief state propositions}

 To apply TAMPURA in a controller-level MDP $\mathcal{M}_c$, an abstract belief space must be defined through the specification of a set $\Psi_\mathcal{B}$ of belief state propositions.
-Each $\psi_b \in \Psi_\mathcal{B}$ is a boolean function $\psi_b : \mathcal{B} \to \{0, 1\}$ of the robot's belief.
-As described in~\citep{bhpn}, belief propositions can be used to describe comparative relationships (e.g. ``the most likely category of object $o$ is category $c$''), statements about the probable values of object properties (``the probability object $o$'s position is within $\delta$ of $\vec{x}$ is greater than $1 - \epsilon$''), and other statements about the distribution over a value (e.g. ``there exists some position $\vec{x}$ such that object $o$ is within $\delta$ of $\vec{x}$ with probability greater than $1 - \epsilon$'').
+Each $\psi \in \Psi_\mathcal{B}$ is a boolean function $\psi : \mathcal{B} \to \{0, 1\}$ of the robot's belief.
+As described in~\citep{bhpn}, belief propositions can be used to describe comparative relationships such as \texttt{(MLCat ?o ?c)}, meaning the most likely category of object $\texttt{?o}$ is category $\texttt{?c}$, statements about the probable values of object properties such as \texttt{(BPose ?o ?x)}, meaning the probability object $\texttt{?o}$'s position is within $\delta$ of $\texttt{?x}$ is greater than $1 - \epsilon$, and other statements about the distribution over a value such as \texttt{(BVPose ?o)}, meaning there exists some position $\texttt{?x}$ such that object $\texttt{?o}$ is within $\delta$ of $\texttt{x}$ with probability greater than $1 - \epsilon$.
+In practice, these are implemented as lifted symbol grounding functions that take in a set of entities along with the current belief and return a boolean value.